Constructions of difference sets in nonabelian 2-groups: Further Construction Methods

 The second transfer method applies when a difference set gives an algebraic structure in the group ring that also exists in other group rings.
 An example is Dillon's proof \cite{dillon} of \cref{thm:dillon}, which transfers a putative difference set in a group with a large dihedral quotient to a difference set in a group with a large cyclic quotient in order to apply the nonexistence result of \cref{thm:turyn}.
-Another example is \cref{thm:prehadamard}, which can be viewed as using \cref{thm:drisko} to transfer a difference set in an abelian group that contains $K$ to a difference set in a variety of nonabelian groups containing $K$.
+A second example is \cref{thm:prehadamard}, which can be viewed as using \cref{thm:drisko} to transfer a difference set in an abelian group that contains $K$ to a difference set in a variety of nonabelian groups containing $K$.
+A third example is \cite[Thm.~2]{dillon2groups}, which transfers a difference set among groups sharing a subgroup $H$ of index~$2$ and a central element $g$ not in~$H$.
 In general, suppose that a group $G$ is known to contain a difference set $D$, and that $G$ contains a large normal subgroup~$K$.
 Let $\{g_u\}$ be a set of coset representatives for $K$ in $G$, and partition the elements of $D$ according to their membership of the cosets of $K$ to write $D = \sum_u g_u D_u$, where each $D_u \in \Z K$.
 Now let $G'$ be a group having the same order as $G$ and containing a normal subgroup $K'$ isomorphic to $K$.
 Let $\phi$ be an isomorphism from $K$ to $K'$.
 To transfer the difference set $D$ from $G$ to $G'$ we seek, by hand or by computer search, a set of coset representatives $\{g'_u\}$ for $K'$ in $G'$ for which $\sum_u g'_u \phi(D_u)$ is a difference set in~$G'$.

+The third transfer method takes advantage of the structure created by the GAP method for labelling group elements.
+A difference set $D$ with parameters $(v,k,\lambda)$ in a group $G$ of order $v$ can be represented in GAP as a $k$-subset $S$ of the element labels $\{1,2,\dots,v\}$.
+Given such a subset $S$ representing a difference set in $G$, we test in GAP whether the same subset $S$ also represents a difference set in another group $G'$ of order~$v$.
+This method appears to have a greater chance of success when the GAP numbering for $G'$ is close to that of $G$, which often occurs when $G'$ has similar structure to~$G$.

-Neither of these transfer methods is systematic, and it is not yet clear when they can be expected to succeed.
-Nonetheless, we were able to apply them to show that all but one of the remaining 5 non-excluded groups of order 64, and all but one of the remaining 85 non-excluded groups of order 256, belong to ${\cal H}$ (see \cref{tab:2-groups}).
+None of these three transfer methods is systematic, and it is not yet clear when they can be expected to succeed.
+Nonetheless, we were able to apply them to show that all but one of the remaining 5 non-excluded groups of order 64, and all but one of the remaining 58 non-excluded groups of order 256, belong to ${\cal H}$ (see \cref{tab:2-groups}).
 We construct a difference set in the final group of order 64 and of order 256 in \cref{subsec:final}.